History of navigation: Mediterranean

-Sailors navigating in the Mediterranean made use of several techniques to determine their location, including staying in sight of land and understanding of the winds and their tendencies.
+Sailors navigating in the Mediterranean made use of several techniques to determine their location, including staying in sight of land and understanding the winds and their tendencies.
 Minoans of Crete are an example of an early Western civilization that used celestial navigation.
 Their palaces and mountaintop sanctuaries exhibit architectural features that align with the rising sun on the equinoxes, as well as the rising and setting of particular stars.
 The Minoans made sea voyages to the island of Thera and to Egypt.
 Both of these trips would have taken more than a day's sail for the Minoans and would have left them traveling by night across open water.
 Here the sailors would use the locations of particular stars, especially those of the constellation Ursa Major, to orient the ship in the correct direction.

 Written records of navigation using stars, or celestial navigation, go back to Homer's Odyssey where Calypso tells Odysseus to keep the Bear (Ursa Major) on his left hand side and at the same time to observe the position of the Pleiades, the late-setting Boötes and the Orion as he sailed eastward from her island Ogygia traversing the Ocean.
 The Greek poet Aratus wrote in his Phainomena in the third century BC detailed positions of the constellations as written by Eudoxos.
 The positions described do not match the locations of the stars during Aratus' or Eudoxos' time for the Greek mainland, but some argue that they match the sky from Crete during the Bronze Age.
 This change in the position of the stars is due to the wobble of the Earth on its axis which affects primarily the pole stars.
 Around 1000 BC the constellation Draco would have been closer to the North Pole than Polaris.
 The pole stars were used to navigate because they did not disappear below the horizon and could be seen consistently throughout the night.